May 18, 2020

 - Yeah, that's right.

 - Cool, so we've got the marketing assets there.
 Now, another thing as well is you've got specific niches that you want to focus on.
 So I always put a protective roof over the head, which is where we go through a process of assessing.
 I call it an assessment, or a quiz, or something like that, so that you can start to kind of, you know, you've mentioned hairdressers, you have personal trainers, you'll have those sort of, talking small bricks and mortar business, basically, where people have to, you know, come in in person to see somebody to get a treatment, or a haircut, or a whatever.
 But that doesn't mean that not every client for you is gonna be perfect.
-So you really want to, to wanna give away as many taster sessions, but in doing so, you want to be gathering as much information about them as possible, to make sure that your core products, and certainly your, this is what I call a follow-on product, down the bottom here.
-So, you wanna make sure that the right people are coming in at the top of your funnel, because you don't wanna get all the way down to the £500 a month programme and find out that actually it doesn't work for them, or it's not appropriate.
+So you really want to, to want to give away as many taster sessions, but in doing so, you want to be gathering as much information about them as possible, to make sure that your core products, and certainly your, this is what I call a follow-on product, down the bottom here.
+So, you want to make sure that the right people are coming in at the top of your funnel, because you don't want to get all the way down to the £500 a month programme and find out that actually it doesn't work for them, or it's not appropriate.
 So it's kind of like a filtering process.
 And then, obviously, well, hopefully what gets spat out at the end is what we call, there's a bit more to this, but you end up with some, hopefully, some very positive case studies for each of the different elements of the business.
 'Coz the beauty of it is, you mentioned my book "Take Your Shot" whilst we were offline.
 You know, that's kind of like one of my marketing assets, it just rolls out.
 I have to do very little with it, you know, in order to market it.
 People can passively read it, but I've had people who've read the book, got everything which they needed.
 You know, their business has just taken off.
 They don't actually need me as a coach.
 And, actually, in some cases, they're the best clients in many respects.
 So, is that kind of a fair representation of where the direction you're heading in with the various different packages?

 - Yes, that's perfect.